 I worked for one of the media agencies in Delhi.
 The environment predominantly had MS Exchange and 8 TB file server.
 Tape based backups were implemented and file servers were backed up only on the weekends.
 They took 3 days to complete and therefore no room for MS Exchange backups.
 MS Exchange backups were taken during weekdays and no room for file server backups during the week days.
 We implemented the Virtual Vault backup solution for their file servers.
 First backups did take some time to populate a large volume of data manually through external disks.
 Subsequently, file server backups would complete in 15-20 minutes every day.
 A phenomenal reduction in the backup window, tape usage & maintenance, and daily data protection.

 Coupled with our 24x7 monitoring service ensuring your backup cycles, troubleshooting failures, reporting, audit & recovery requirements brings big relief to your environment so that you can focus your resources on your business and allow us to manage your data.

 The best way to fix your concerns over backing up the large volumes of small files is dependent on the overall size of your file serving environment.
-Smaller or mid-size (upto 10-12 TB) file server environments should back them up on cloud ensuring that the leverage the benefits of technologies like deduplication and archive the backups of their older files.
-This reduces the investment of in on-prem solutions and tape infrastructure management.
+Smaller or mid-size (up to 10-12 TB) file server environments should back them up on cloud ensuring that they leverage the benefits of technologies like deduplication and archive the backups of their older files.
+This reduces the investment in on-perm solutions and tape infrastructure management.

-Larger organization should also consider using deduplication-based cloud backups.
-They should also adopt a complete Information Lifecycle Management strategy archiving their old data first and then backing up only the more recently used data.
-They get the advantages of investing in lesser resources even for the production file servers and getting the best of breed strategy for their environment.
+Larger organizations should adopt a complete Information Lifecycle Management strategy.
+Deploy an automated professional archival infrastructure.
+Archiving old data would help reduce the need to backup data considerably.
+To backup the remaining most recently used data, consider using deduplication based cloud backups.
+You get the advantages of investing in lesser resources even for the production file servers and getting the best of breed strategy for their environment.